LoganCyp/ECG-Data-Visualization/README.md

 # ECG Data Visualization

-A Visualization Software for Electro Cardiograph Scans
+A Visualization Software for Electro Cardiograph Scans.
+A feed forward neural network classification software is in the working right now.

 ##